 Arcade, New York

 These two-and-a-half-hour journeys take passengers through the rolling hills of Wyoming County, starting and ending on Main Street in charming downtown Arcade.
-Though the bright colors could be entertainment enough, these rides in World War II-era diesel locomotives offer all varieties of theme rides, as well, like Great Train Robbers or a haunted Halloween train.
+Special fall foliage rides will depart on weekends throughout October, and rides in World War II-era diesel locomotives offer theme rides too, like Great Train Robbers or a haunted Halloween train.
+The railroad’s historic, soon-to-be-100-year-old steam engine won’t be pulling any trains this year, unfortunately, but if all goes well, you should be able to ride the steam engine in 2020.

 Elkins, West Virginia